rosschapman/internetross/blog.md

 Just this week I toiled on a bug with a colleague that ultimately  turned out to be a case of a classic React anti-pattern where an inline function caused a re-render of a Pure Component.

 Now, I've definitely read at least a 3-4 *instructive* articles on the pitfalls of creating functions inside of `render()`.
 Perf implications and unnecessary function invocations, etc....
-But that insight didn't help my similarly schooled colleague and I get to the bottom of a bug inside a more complex system.
+But that insight didn't help me or my similarly schooled colleague figure out this bug inside a more complex and complicated system.
+Here's a framework for those words I like:  https://blog.jessitron.com/2019/09/26/from-complicated-to-complex/)

 The root cause only became obvious *after* we did hours of thought-work to pinpoint the problem code.
 In other words, we failed spectacularly to bring our academic rigor to bear because we weren't working with the familiar sandboxed toy code from instructive examples.
 Finding problematic inline functions in something like this triviality of Hillel' lament would be much easier:

 ```
 render() {